forkphorus/sb-downloader/README.md

 const options = {
   // Called to allow you to read the project.json and do any analysis you might need to do.
   // You may return a Promise, in which case the downloader will wait for your promise to resolve.
+  // The method will be called before overwriteJSON, but otherwise it could be called at the
+  // start or end of the download process.
   // type is either 'sb2' or 'sb3'
   // DO NOT modify projectData in-place.
   processJSON: (type, projectData) => {